Hidden Costs in Extended Warranty Contracts

 What's the biggest hidden cost?

-Dealer markup is typically the largest hidden cost, potentially doubling prices.
-Financing charges are second, adding 15-25% for payment plans.
+Dealer markup is often the largest hidden cost.
+Financing charges are another, since monthly plans add interest.
 Both are avoidable with careful shopping.